WordPress Troubleshooting Basics Part 2: Troubleshooting with Logs

 I have had a rather diverse career with significant experience in the domains of Retail Banking, Print & Web Journalism, Web Development, Entrepreneurship, Event Management, Professional Blogging, and Education.

 Outside of work, I enjoy writing (blogging) as a hobby, and I’m a compulsive bibliophile.
-I’m also happily married pet-parent.
+I’m also a happily married pet parent to three cats.